 - In the options bar, make sure that Linear Gradient is selected.

-- In the options bar, click the arrow at the right of the Gradient Editor box (a rectangular box that will be showing a gradient) to open the Gradient Picker.
-Select the Foreground to Background swatch (the first one in the first row - check the Tooltip), and click anywhere outside the Gradient panel to close it.
+- In the options bar, click the rectangular box that will be showing a gradient to open the Gradient Editor.
+In the Gradient Editor, select ct the Foreground to Background dropdown ), and click anywhere outside the Gradient panel to close it.

 - With the selection still active, drag the Gradient Tool from the bottom to the top of the letters.
 To drag straight up, press the Shift key as you drag.
 When the pointer reaches the top of the letters, release the mouse button

 - Choose Select > Deselect and then File>Save.

 "You can enhance a layer by adding a shadow, stroke, satin sheen, or other special effect from a collection of automated and editable layers styles."

 Like layers, layer styles can be hidden by clicking the eye icon.
 Layer styles are nondestructive and you can edit or remove them at any time.
 Earlier we used a layer style to add a stroke to the beach photo.
 Now we will add drop shadows to the text to make it stand out.

 - Select the Island Paradise layer, and then choose Layer>Layer Style > Drop Shadow.

 - In the Layer Style dialog box, make sure the Preview option at the right is selected.